allison-abel/Garden/README.md

 To learn more about what climate zone you live in, please visit: https://www.gardenate.com/zones/

-To view the data I used, click here: https://docs.google.com/spreadsheets/d/1cjTKOWUfhFPKULWCOLCwNjvP0biq2SXx-stCtaO1Zsk/edit?usp=sharing
+To view the data I used for the crop seasons, click here: https://docs.google.com/spreadsheets/d/1cjTKOWUfhFPKULWCOLCwNjvP0biq2SXx-stCtaO1Zsk/edit?usp=sharing

 # Website
 I started to build a website from scratch but ran short on time.
 Feel free to look at it, but there isn't much there